Data Engineer Case Study Interview Questions + Guide in 2024

 Step 3: Consider Design Implications

-Let’s say that we want to also track reads and opens, as well as follow-through rates.
+Let’s say that we also want to track reads and opens and follow-through rates.

 Would we update the notification_metrics table in real-time?